 You can use wine or chicken broth for braising meat, deglazing your skillet as a base for starting a sauce.
 You can use chicken broth for making homemade gravy to smother chicken or as a perfect gravy to spoon over mashed potatoes.

 Citrus and Herbs

 Finishing a dish with a splash of freshly squeezed lemon or lime juice and garnishing it with fresh herbs can really transform a dish.
 A squeeze of lemon juice can really balance out a savory dish by brightening the entire dish and enhancing the flavor even more.

-As a tip, do not try to juice a cold lemon, especially a lime.
+Do not try to juice a cold lemon, especially a lime.
 You will get more juice from these citrus fruits if they're at room temperature.
-If not, microwave either one for a few seconds to get the most amount of juice.
+If they're cold, microwave either one for about 7 to 10 seconds to get the most amount of juice.
 So, don't forget to add that splash of citrus juice at the very end of your dish.

 Also, garnishing with fresh herbs will not only add a pop of color to your dishes, but it can also brighten up a dish without overpowering it in any way.